grrript/drupal-8-setup/README.md

 <pre><code>composer create-project drupal-composer/drupal-project:8.x-dev my_site --prefer-dist --no-progress --no-interaction</code></pre>

 where <code>my_site</code> is the root folder of the Drupal 8 project you are about to create.
 You decide what the  project folder name is.

-This step will set up the project composer config files and a folder called <code>'web'</code> where the drupal 8 codebase will be saved.
+This step will do 2 things: set up the project composer config files (like the composer.json file) and a folder called <code>'web'</code> where the drupal 8 codebase will be saved.

 Go the the Drupal project directory: